 White chocolate is technically not chocolate.
 It's cocoa butter (the fat from the cacao bean) combined with loads of sugar, milk solids, and often pesky emulsifiers.
 To whip up white chocolate bark, choose the purest white chocolate you can find.

 Only premium chocolate called couverture needs to be tempered with professional technique.
-Most, if not all, store-bought baking chocolate contains an emulsifier like soy lecithin.
+Most, if not all, retail baking chocolate contains an emulsifier like soy lecithin.
 The lecithin acts as insurance against "blooming" by binding the cocoa solids and butter together.
-And also eliminates the need for classical, multi-step tempering.
+It also eliminates the need for classical tempering.

-So while it's not necessary, I quickly "temper" retail baking chocolate for homemade treats because it's an easy process.
-And when making chocolate bark it helps the melted chocolate arrive naturally at a temperature that spreads easily (not too quickly).
+So while it's not necessary, when using grocery store chocolate I go through the motions anyway.
+It helps the melted chocolate arrive naturally at a temperature that spreads easily but not too quickly.

 You can certainly use a thermometer when melting chocolate at home.
 But as detailed above, classical tempering is not necessary for home pursuits.
 The most important element is to use a very dry bowl.
 As even a small drop of water will cause melted chocolate to seize, or harden.